Designing With Purpose, Not Just Polish.

 Problem

 As Sara Curto Career Coaching expanded across social media, video, and client resources, the brand lacked a cohesive visual system.
-The existing logo was not scalable, the color palette offered limited contrast, and typography choices were inconsistent, making it difficult to maintain recognition, professionalism, and visual unity across platforms.
+The existing logo was not scalable, the colour palette offered limited contrast, and typography choices were inconsistent, making it difficult to maintain recognition, professionalism, and visual unity.

 Approach